Match Play Rules

 Pre-match Warm-up

 The purpose of the warm-up is to bring the ball to playing temperature; the players should be ready to play before stepping on court.
 The warm-up should last no longer than 4 minutes.
 The referee should keep track of the time; call "half-time" at 2 minutes, indicating that the players should switch sides; and call "time" at 4 minutes.
+Players have an additional 90-seconds from the end of the warm up to when the match must begin.

 -